T-Pau/Joyride/README.md

 - Koalapad
 - Userport Joystick Adapter

 For digital inputs, the button or direction is inverted when pressed.
-Analog inputs are displayed as numbers and by positioning a pointer.
+Analog inputs are displayed as numbers and by positioning a cursor.

 ## Joystick

-Joysticks contain a stick or d-pad with switches for the 4 cardinal directions and up to 3 buttons.
+Joysticks contain a stick or d-pad with switches for the 4 cardinal directions and up to three buttons.

 ## Mouse

 Supported are 1351 compatible mice.
-They give the position modulo 64 and support up to 3 buttons and a scroll wheel.
+They give the position modulo 64 and support up to three buttons and a scroll wheel.

 ## Paddle